WICG/fenced-frame/explainer/README.md

 #### New element type - a top-level browsing context

 In this approach, a fenced frame behaves as a top-level browsing context that is embedded in another page.
 This is aligned with the model that a fenced frame is similar to a “tab” since it has minimal communication with the embedding context and is the root of its frame tree and all the frames within the tree can communicate normally with each other.
+Since fenced frames are embedded frames, they also behave like iframes in many ways.
+For example:
+* Browser extensions will access a fenced frame as a normal iframe, e.g., for ad blocking.
+* Browser features like safe browsing, user settings, using tab to focus on various elements of the page etc. will apply to a fenced frame like a normal iframe.

 ##### Example usage